 Tennessee is continuing its rollout of the COVID-19 vaccine, although availability remains a concern in some counties.

-Tuesday’s dashboard update listed Trousdale County with 63 active cases of COVID-19.
+Friday’s dashboard update listed Sumner County with 1,601 active cases of COVID-19.

-As of Friday, the Tennessee Department of Health reported 330,775 vaccinations had been given statewide.
+As of Friday, the Tennessee Department of Health (TDOH) reported 330,775 vaccinations had been given statewide.
 Of those, only 42,851 had received the second dose.
-In Trousdale County, 4.10% of the population has received the initial dose and 0.28% have received both doses, according to the TDOH’s reporting website.
+In Sumner County, 2.57% of the population has received the initial dose and 0.92% have received both doses, according to the TDOH reporting website.

-Pharmacies, including Walgreens, CVS and some local independent pharmacies are partnering to vaccinate the residents and staff members of long-term care facilities.
-These efforts began the week of Dec.
+Pharmacies, including Walgreens, CVS and some local independent pharmacies, are partnering to vaccinate the residents and staff members of long-term care facilities.
+These efforts began during the week of Dec.
 28, 2020.

 CVS has reported vaccinating staff members and residents at 81 Tennessee nursing homes, and Walgreens has vaccinated staff members and residents in at least 173 facilities.
-Walgreens said it plans to complete COVID-19 vaccinations at all of their nursing home facilities by Jan.
+Walgreens said that it plans to complete COVID-19 vaccinations at all of their nursing-home facilities by Jan.
 25.

-Tennessee assisted care living facilities and homes for the aged were also to begin vaccinating their staff members and residents Jan.
-13 through the federal partnership with Walgreens and CVS.
-While COVID-19 vaccine supplies remain limited, the state is also prioritizing vaccination of Tennesseans aged 75 or older.
-“Tennessee’s COVID-19 vaccination plan prioritizes those most at risk of serious illness, and it is critical we protect our medically fragile senior citizens, who are at greater risk than other adults of needing hospitalization or dying if diagnosed with COVID-19,” said Tennessee Health Commissioner Lisa Piercey in a press statement.
+“Tennessee’s COVID-19 vaccination plan prioritizes those most at risk of serious illness, and it is critical we protect our medically-fragile senior citizens, who are at greater risk than other adults of needing hospitalization or dying if diagnosed with COVID-19,” said Tennessee Health Commissioner Lisa Piercey in a press statement.